 BizTalk Server leverages the Enterprise Single Sign-On (SSO) capabilities for securely storing critical information such as secure configuration properties (for example, the proxy user ID, and proxy password) for the BizTalk adapters.
 Therefore, BizTalk Server requires SSO to work properly.
 BizTalk Server automatically installs SSO on every computer where you install the BizTalk Server runtime.

-But it also can keep your own application configuration data in SSO database, let say the usual configurations that we normally keep in a configuration file (“app.config”)).
-If you’ve been in the BizTalk world long enough, you’ve probably faced this challenge or need and until 2009 there wasn’t an easy way to archive that and Richard Seroter’s BizTalk SSO Configuration Data Storage Tool was the go tool to store and manage Single Sign-On (SSO) applications – this is still a valid tool and if you rebuild the code in the last version of BizTalk Server it still works perfectly.
+But it also can keep your own application configuration data in the SSO database, let’s say the usual configurations that we normally keep in a configuration file (“app.config”)).
+If you’ve been in the BizTalk world long enough, you’ve probably faced this challenge or need and until 2009 there wasn’t an easy way to archive that, and Richard Seroter’s BizTalk SSO Configuration Data Storage Tool was the go tool to store and manage Single Sign-On (SSO) applications – this is still a valid tool and if you rebuild the code in the last version of BizTalk Server it still works perfectly.

 In mid-2009 Microsoft released an MMC snap-in to tackle this exact issue: SSO Configuration Application MMC Snap-In provides the ability to add and manage applications, add and manage key-value pairs in the SSO database, as well as import and export configuration applications so that they can be deployed to different environments.
-It wasn’t nor is it the perfect tool in my opinion since it as several UI limitations but it worked perfectly until… a new version of BizTalk Server was released.
+It wasn’t nor is it the perfect tool in my opinion since it has several UI limitations but it worked perfectly until… a new version of BizTalk Server was released.